-What is so un-American about
+What is so UN-American about

-Years ago, I went to a language-learning workshop in San Francisco, and the instructor shared a joke he heard over in Europe.
+Years ago, I went to a language-learning workshop in San Francisco, California and the instructor shared a joke he heard while in Europe.
 He asked, what do you call a person who speaks several languages?
 We answered multilingual.
 He then asked, what do you call a person who speaks two languages?
 We answered, bilingual.
 Finally he asked, what do you call a person who speaks only one language?
 We answered, monolingual.
-He said no, an American, LOL!speaking two, four or six languages?
+He said no, an American!

 What is so UN-American about the ability to speak two, four, or six languages?
 I myself was born and raised in the USA to African-American parents.
 My father and I both served this country in foreign wars.
 Yet, I have been knocking myself out for years trying to master a second language, Spanish, and am also able to greet and meet in more than six other languages.
 Does this make me any less American?
 I don't think so!

-One day, I went to a dry cleaners where the owner is an elderly woman of Mexican-American ancestry.
-She told me that she didn't learn to speak Spanish until she was in her 40s.
+One day, I went to a dry cleaners where the owner, an elderly woman of Mexican-American ancestry, told me that she didn't learn to speak Spanish until she was in her 40s.
 Her motive was to get reconnected with her original culture.
 Unfortunately, her parents didn't want her speaking Spanish in the home.
 They insisted on English-only so she can be a fully indoctrinated American.